Mats77/WhoU-Backend/README.md

 This algorithm can be called either by the initial play request or by the skip-player benfit, which is going to be described in the next section.

 The second important part in this module is about what's happening after the game has been finished.
 We assume, that a game lasts about 30 minutes, so that we don't ask our users to confirm the end of the game.
 The client asks regularly if there are any not yet rated games on the server.
 If that is the case an array of those games is answered.
 To find out whether there are games, which have to be rated, all games, the requesting player played - either as the one searching or the one searched - are fetched from the database.
-Those, which are older than 30 minutes and not rated by him are sent back.
+Those, which are not rated by him are sent back.

 ```js
 //...fetching the games of the requesting user....